History of Jamie Dimon in Timeline

 June 2023: Encouragement to Run for President

-November 2023: Preferred Nikki Haley over Donald Trump
+November 2023: Preference for Nikki Haley

 In fiscal year 2023, Jamie Dimon received $36 million from JPMorgan Chase.

-August 2024: Op-ed in The Washington Post
+August 2024: Op-Ed in The Washington Post

 In August 2024, Jamie Dimon published an op-ed column in The Washington Post, where he stated that the next president must "restore our faith in America."